-When a company loses a talent, it’s almost always because they didn’t feel like they’d fit in the company’s culture and environment.
+Did you know that 46% of candidates cite company culture as a very important factor when seeking a job?
 The company, which manages to pull the heartstrings of the candidates, is the winner in the employer markets.
 The basics of appealing to employees are not much different from attracting customers and giving them a reason to stay with you.

-What you need is to get employees emotionally attached to your company, product and cause.
-Employees have many questions regarding your company as they consider a new job, and one of the main questions is “Would I fit in and enjoy working here?”
+What you need is to get employees emotionally attached to your company, product, and cause.
+Candidates will have many questions regarding your company as they consider a new job, and one of the main questions is “Would I fit in?
+Would I enjoy working here?”

-Creating a short video of your company is an excellent way to show just who you are and to polish company’s employer image.
-Investing in a video is investing in something which can be used in multiple occasions; from social media to company webpage and from meetings to special events.
+Creating a short video of your company is an excellent way to show just who you are and to display your employer brand.
+Investing in a company video is investing in something which can be used on multiple occasions; from social media to company webpage and from meetings to special events.

 Keep It Simple and Honest

 The ideal length for your video is 2-3 minutes.
-People can tell when someone is trying too hard to impress them so cut that out and tell honestly who you are as a company; what do you do and why, what are your values, goals, visions, products etc. Kone, who is using RecRight video interviews in their recruitments, have made a basic presentation of their company in this short video.
+People can tell when someone is trying too hard to impress them so cut that out and tell honestly who you are as a company; what do you do and why, what are your values, goals, visions, products, etc. Kone, who is using RecRight video interviews in their recruitments, have made a basic presentation of their company in this short video (see below).
 Your video doesn't have to be this fancy, but it needs to reflect your image as a company and as an employer.

 Choose Your Audience